 The Conflict Over AB5.

 Much of the current battle surrounding Uber and Lyft relates to California's labor protections for part-time workers, AB5.
-As a result, a spiraling legal battle transpired between the state and the ride-share companies.
+As a result, a spiraling legal action transpired between the state and the ride-share companies.
 The New York Times has a good rundown of some of the most pertinent legal battle aspects.
 First, we must look at Assembly Bill 5, as seen below.

 The bill championed by state Democrats put in place legal protections for so-called "contract employees" working part-time for companies such as Uber and Lyft.
 The bill is sweeping in its protections and directly challenges the model established by Uber and Lyft.
 See below for just some of the bill's protections: